 The problem arises when a homeowner finished their basement but failed to waterproof their basement before finishing it.

-A finished basement can add a lot of extra living space and luxury to a home.
-However, if you’ve gone to the time, trouble and expense sprucing the area up you’ll probably want to know if a you can waterproof a finished basement.
+A finished basement can add a significant amount of living space and luxury to a home.
+If you decide to take on the expense and the time to enhance your basement area, you will most likely want to know if you can waterproof a finished basement.

-Yes, you can.
-If you’ve already finished your basement it can still be waterproofed to keep moisture and water out of the room.
+Yes, it is!
+If your basement is finished it can still be waterproofed to keep moisture and water out of the room.
 This is important as you’ll want to protect your furnishings, electronics, lighting, carpets and other goods etc. In addition, it can be waterproofed in most cases without having to tear the basement apart.
 However, it’s always better to waterproof the basement before you start renovating it.
 That may not be possible though if you bought the home with a finished basement that hasn’t been waterproofed.